Bhg

 As the weather warms up and snakes come out of hibernation, it can be a challenge to keep your family safe from the graceful reptiles if you live in a snake-prone area.
 That's where snake repellent plants come in handy.

-Love or hate them, there are many good reasons to want to keep snakes out of your yard.
-Whether you have pets, small children running around, or just a large distaste for anything that slithers, keeping snakes and other pests from your backyard is completely understandable.
+Love or hate them, there are many good reasons you may want to keep snakes out of your yard.
+Whether you have pets, small children running around, or just dislike anything that slithers, keeping snakes and other pests from your backyard is completely understandable.

 Thankfully, there are certain things you can plant that repel snakes from choosing your yard as a favourable place to reside.